department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 ### How?
 - [ ] Read through our [team norms](https://docs.google.com/document/d/1cs5FePhtR0LIJi63b9ZtqT7T6dphgB584UpfEbejSOc/edit#), which will also give an overview of how we apply the [USDS playbook](https://playbook.cio.gov/) and VA.gov platform [code of conduct](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/policies-work-norms/code-of-conduct.md).
 ### Who?
-- [ ] Who's on the VFS-CMS team?
+- [ ] Who is on the VFS-CMS team?
+Read your [team members' user manuals and create your own](https://drive.google.com/drive/u/0/folders/195otsT1IUxi_k8oEU21TUkvEG-6p5YQj?ths).
 Discuss with your delivery manager.
 ### What?
 - [ ] [Onboarding questionnaire](https://docs.google.com/document/d/17fWcL-5p4T3H7dT2bbw02u_CHEZ0tDlszcoMVLfRqP4/edit) (what do you already know in regards to tooling, context, history, etc)
 - [ ] Contract - Discuss with your delivery manager.